Brennall/HFH-SRD/Chapter10.md

 2,000,000-3,999,999			200,000-399,999			Metropolis (20,000-39,999)	25,800-51,599gp	Class I

 4,000,000+				400,000+			Metropolis (40,000+)		51,600gp+	Class I
-*A Class VI market will exist at the domain’s stronghold only.
+*A Class VI market will exist at the domain's stronghold only.

-### EXAMPLE: Exarch Lazar’s realm, the exarchate of the South, consists of 2,300 domains with a total population of 600,000 peasant families (3,000,000 people).
+### EXAMPLE: Exarch Lazar's realm, the exarchate of the South, consists of 2,300 domains with a total population of 600,000 peasant families (3,000,000 people).
 According to the Villages, Towns, and Cities Placement table, it has an urban population of 60,000 families and one large city of 12,000 families.
 His realm is divided up into 5 vassal realms, each ruled by a prefect with a population of 117,500 peasant families.
-Each prefect’s vassal realm has one small city of 2,350 families.
-Each prefect’s realm is divided between 4 palatines, each with about 27,500 peasant families.
-Each palatine’s vassal realm has one small town of 550 families.
-Each palatine’s realm is divided between 6 legates, each with about 4,333 peasant families.
-Each legate’s vassal realm has one small village of 90 families.
-Each legate’s realm is divided between 5 tribunes, each with about 700 peasant families.
-The tribune’s realms, and their subordinate castellans’ realms, have nothing larger than isolated homesteads and small hamlets.
+Each prefect's vassal realm has one small city of 2,350 families.
+Each prefect's realm is divided between 4 palatines, each with about 27,500 peasant families.
+Each palatine's vassal realm has one small town of 550 families.
+Each palatine's realm is divided between 6 legates, each with about 4,333 peasant families.
+Each legate's vassal realm has one small village of 90 families.
+Each legate's realm is divided between 5 tribunes, each with about 700 peasant families.
+The tribune's realms, and their subordinate castellans' realms, have nothing larger than isolated homesteads and small hamlets.
 Thus the South has one large city (12,000 families), 5 small cities (2,350 families each, or 11,750 total), 20 small towns (550 families each, or 11,000), and 120 small villages (90 families each, or 10,800).
 This accounts for a total urban population of 45,500 families, or 7.5% of the total population.
-The remaining 14,500 urban families live in small hamlets sprinkled around the realm’s domains.
+The remaining 14,500 urban families live in small hamlets sprinkled around the realm's domains.

 ### Adjusting Urban Demographics

-ACKS generally assumes that around 10% of the population lives in urban communities and that around 20% of the realm’s urban population lives in its largest settlement.
-However, these numbers can vary widely depending on many factors, such as the age of the realm’s civilization, the division of the labor in the realm, and the extent of trade with other realms.
-The following table can be used to adjust a realm’s urban demographics.
+ACKS generally assumes that around 10% of the population lives in urban communities and that around 20% of the realm's urban population lives in its largest settlement.
+However, these numbers can vary widely depending on many factors, such as the age of the realm's civilization, the division of the labor in the realm, and the extent of trade with other realms.
+The following table can be used to adjust a realm's urban demographics.

 ### Desired Urban Demographics  	   Column Shift